 By Hubert Walker for CoinWeek ….

-Confirmation one way or the other of the Trump Administration’s plans for the Harriet Tubman $20 Federal Reserve Note have been a long time coming.
+Confirmation one way or the other of the Trump Administration’s plans for the Harriet Tubman $20 Federal Reserve Note has been a long time coming.
 But on Wednesday, May 22, Treasury Secretary Steven Mnuchin finally announced that the release of designs for any new $20 bill–whether it features Tubman or not–has been pushed to 2028.

 Mnuchin’s announcement came in response to questioning by Representative Ayanna Pressley (D-MA7) at a hearing of the House Financial Services Committee, chaired by Rep. Maxine Waters (D-CA43).
 Wednesday’s hearing was a continuation of the Treasury Secretary’s April 9 hearing before the same committee.